International Tax Gap Series

 Is treated as the U.S. owner of a foreign trust

-Tax consequences can apply to the U.S. owners and U.S. beneficiaries of foreign trust, and to the foreign trust itself.
+Tax consequences can apply to the U.S. owners and U.S. beneficiaries of a foreign trust, and to the foreign trust itself.

 Reporting Requirements and Tax Consequences